Raudius/files_scripts/README.md

   * 🌍 **Translations**
 The app can be translated through the [Nextcloud community](https://www.transifex.com/nextcloud/nextcloud/content/) in Transifex
   * 🛠 **Scripting API**
-If there is something you need that is currently not possible (or complex) to do with scripting API, please open a GitHub ticket.
+If there is something you need that is currently not possible (or complex) to do with scripting API, please open a GitHub ticket, or even better, a pull request!
   * 📃 **Documentation**
 The documentation of this project is still quite lacking.
-If you ha
+If you have any suggestions or improvements please do help out!